This Alexandria Boutique is a Destination for Perfume Lovers Nationwide

 Arielle Weinberg started the brand in 2015.
 “I worked in niche fragrance boutiques in New York after graduating college, and wanted the D.C. area to have its own niche fragrance boutique,” she said.
 The boutique was online-only, and Arielle hand-picked what was in stock.
 Eventually, she created her own line of scents, called Arielle Shoshana.
 Each scent is named after a day of the week, and the collection currently has Friday, Saturday, Sunday, and Monday.

-The Mosaic District was being constructed at the same name Arielle was looking for a space for a brick-and-mortar shop.
+The Mosaic District was being constructed at the same time Arielle was looking for a space for a brick-and-mortar shop.
 “We love the mix of customers Mosaic provides.
 Our customers are really diverse in age and background, and they’re very global.
 Mosaic is central, so we get DC, Maryland, and Virginia customers,” she said.
 “We also love that Mosaic has some truly great restaurants – District Dumplings is one of the original Mosaic restaurants and remains a favorite.”
 The doors opened at Arielle Shoshanna in 2015.

-arielle and katri of arielle shoshanna
+ari and katri, owners of arielle shoshanna

 As the business grew, Arielle needed help, and one of her associates she hired is her now co-owner, Katri Haas.
 “When I first met Ari, I was a customer, then we became friends.
 She needed help for a few shifts and I guess it was too hard to get rid of me!
 We’ve been working together ever since,” Katri said.
 “I’d always loved fragrance because it was inclusive and escapist, but my gateway was MakeupAlley’s perfume board – I’d sit in my parents’ kitchen in high school and just spend hours talking with people about fragrance.”